Felipe-Gomez/gdp-numeric/README.md

 ### DP-SGD
-To analyze DP-SGD, we have:
+To analyze DP-SGD, you can use:

 ```python
 import gdpnum